Turnip-Labs/BetterThanDocumentation/docs/ID_ranges.md

 # Canonical ID ranges

-From the creation of Minecraft all the way up to 1.7, Minecraft always used integers to denote blocks and items.
-This was a horrible idea!
+From the creation of Minecraft all the way up to 1.7, Minecraft always used integer ID to denote blocks and items.

-Basically, while it works fine for Mojang while making the game, modders don't have such luck.
-There's no guarantee someone won't just place an item in any given place you might have selected.
+This works fine for Minecraft, however not for modders.

+For Modders there is no guarantee that a given ID was not used by another mod, thus resulting in ID convicts.
-As such, this document serves to document the **canonical BTA ID range**.
+This document serves to document the **canonical BTA ID range** to avoid and resolve such conflicts.

 ## Adding Mods to This List

-To add a mod here, simply request an available ID range of sane length in the [BTA modding discord](https://discord.com/channels/1138825919088312403/1411747698532548809).
+To add a mod here, simply publicise your used ID range in the [BTA modding discord](https://discord.com/channels/1138825919088312403/1411747698532548809).
+Publicising your ID ranges is voluntarily, but we hightly encourag it.
 It will be added to this list by one of our maintainers.

+## Confic resolution

-If a mod not in this list runs into your declared ID range as stated here.
-It would be common courtesy that the offending mod changes their range.
+If a mod not in this list runs into your declared ID range as stated here, it would be common courtesy that the offending mod changes their range.

-Though, keep in mind that **this document is not the law**, it can be ignored!
+Keep in mind this obligation is not binding.

+Please resolve the conflicts with the mod maker of the offending mods and keep it civil.
 Please don't get yourself into keyboard fights over IDs!

 ## ID Ranges by Mod